 *All lessons are taught by a PATH Int'l Certified Instructor.

-For more information, please visit our Facebook page at: www.facebook.com/freedomstepsequineservices
+For more information or to contact Jennie via private message, please visit our Facebook page at: www.facebook.com/freedomstepsequineservices

 We look forward to helping create a ‘step towards freedom!’